 Submit a nomination (doc)

-The Alzheimer’s Association is seeking dynamic individuals living with early-stage Alzheimer's or related dementias to join its 2015 Early-Stage Advisory Group.
+The Alzheimer’s Association is seeking dynamic individuals living with early-stage Alzheimer's or related dementias to join the Early-Stage Advisory Group.
 This important group of advisors brings the unique perspective of persons living with the disease to key efforts of the national association, including advocacy, program and consumer awareness initiatives.
 For more information contact email@example.com.

 - Nominee must have a diagnosis of early-stage Alzheimer’s or related dementias.

 - Nominee must have the ability to travel (Expenses covered by Alzheimer's Association)

 - Nominee must have the ability to participate in conference calls and use email

 - Term is one year (July 1 to June 30)